sgrankin/mk/mk.1.md

     prog 'arg1' 'arg2' and should return a null exit status if and only if arg1 is up to date with respect to arg2.
     Date stamps are still propagated in the normal way.
+    This attribute is not compatible with the S attribute.

+S
+:   Characters after S until the terminating : are taken as
+    a program name.
+This program will be used to execute the recipe.
+This attrbiute is not compatible with the P attribute.

 Q
 :   The recipe is not printed prior to execution.